-On trek the food provided will be a mixture of local and worldwide favourites, with all ingredients purchased in Peru and cooked for us by highly trained staff cooks.
-The food our cooks are able to produce on trek will be a taste sensation!
+On trek, the food is a mixture of local and European-style, all purchased in Peru and cooked for us by highly trained trek cooks.
+Breakfast includes fresh fruit, porridge, pancakes or omelette with plenty of toast and home-made jam.
 Lunch is usually a picnic - fresh fruit, salad and bread, cheeses, cold meats, avocado and plenty to drink.
-Dinners will be three courses and the menus will be flavoursome and varied.
-There will be no problem catering for vegetarians.
+Dinner is served in the mess tent and is a delicious three-course meal.
+In Cusco, Ollantaytambo and Aguas Calientes there is a wide range of restaurants cafes and bars serving excellent and varied cuisine.